-Under the Judgment, I am required to report periodically to the Court regarding Servicer's compliance with the Servicing Standards.
-As noted above, this Report is the third report that I am filing with the Court relative to Servicer's compliance with the Servicing Standards with respect to all loans serviced by Servicer.
-This Report covers the third and fourth calendar quarters ended September 30, 2015 and December 31, 2015.
+Under the Judgment, I am required to report periodically to the Court on Servicer's compliance with the Servicing Standards.
+As noted above, this Report is the first report that I am filing with the Court relative to Servicer's compliance with the Servicing Standards with respect to all loans serviced by Servicer.
+This Report covers the third and fourth calendar quarters ended September 30, 2014 and December 31, 2014.